2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 am – Breakfast at your leisure.

-10:00am – Check out from our Kyoto hotel for departure by Japan’s famous high-speed Shinkansen Bullet train to Tokyo, for the 2 1/2 hour train journey with speeds of up to 300km/h.
-During our journey, there may be the possibility of seeing Japan’s majestic Mt Fuji as we pass by.
+09:00am – Check out from our Kyoto hotel for departure by Japan’s famous high-speed Shinkansen Bullet train to Tokyo, for the 2 1/2 hour train journey with speeds of up to 300km/h.
+During our journey, there is the possibility of seeing Japan’s majestic Mt Fuji as we pass by.

 GINZA